 To complement Shopify store analytics, Admetrics offers a range of unique features such as landing page analytics which measures the performance of each landing page and accurately understands metrics like conversion rates, add-to-cart rates, profits (CM1-3), customer acquisition metrics, and many more.
 With these detailed analytics, marketers can assess the value of landing pages and improve ad strategies and content accordingly.

 Data from advertisers will invariably be incomplete, with gaps caused by tracking issues and biased reporting.
 To overcome this pitfall of Shopify analytics, brands should implement a comprehensive marketing attribution and optimization platform that advances any Shopify-based store by providing deep insights into any organic and paid traffic performance.
-You can install Admetrics Data Studio for Shopify for free and start harvesting the power of your first-party data today.
+You can install Admetrics Data Studio for free and start harvesting the power of your first-party data today.